 The UN has made several efforts to address international concerns over human rights in Burma.
 The UN Secretary General's Special Envoy to Burma, Tan Sri Razali Ismail, resigned his position in December 2005 due to the regime's lack of cooperation.
-He was replaced by former UN Undersecretary General for Political Affairs Ibrahim Gambari who has made two trips to Burma since the September 2007 crackdown.
+UN Commission on Human Rights Special Rapporteur Paulo Sergio Pinheiro has not been allowed to visit the country since 2003.
+Former UN Undersecretary General for Political Affairs Ibrahim Gambari visited Burma in May and November 2006 and after his trips briefed the UN Security Council on the situation in Burma.
+Burma was placed on the UN Security Council agenda in September 2006.
 In January 2007, the United States and the U.K. sponsored a UN Security Council resolution calling on Burma to cooperate with the UN Secretary General's good offices mission, open dialogue with the political opposition, stop its military offensive in Karen State, and to allow humanitarian organizations greater access to needy populations.
-The resolution received nine votes in favor, three abstentions, and three "no" votes, including vetoes from Russia and China.
-The UN Security Council issued a Presidential Statement on October 11, 2007 deploring the September 2007 crackdown and emphasizing the importance of the release of political prisoners and an international dialogue on a transition to democracy, which reflected the international community's common concern over the situation in Burma and desire for meaningful reform.
-In November 2007, UN Commission on Human Rights Special Rapporteur Paulo Sergio Pinheiro was allowed to visit the country for the first time since 2003.
-His report detailing the Burmese authorities' September crackdown on demonstrations by monks and democracy activists and the severe reprisals that continue was released on December 11, 2007.
+The resolution received nine votes in favor, three abstentions, and three "no" votes, including from Russia and China.
+The Russian and Chinese vetoes blocked the resolution.

 Burma is involved in the Asian Development Bank's (ADB) Program of Economic Cooperation in the Greater Mekong Sub-region.
 As such, it participates in regional meetings and workshops supported by the ADB.
 Burma joined ASEAN in 1997, and has participated in that regional forum, even hosting a number of seminars, conferences, and ministerial meetings.
 As one of ASEAN's least developed members, Burma also has an extra five years (until 2008) to comply with most of ASEAN Free Trade Agreement's liberalization requirements.
 Burma also is a member of the World Trade Organization.